Find schools that offer these popular programs

 - Transportation and Distribution

 How to Take the GED in Wisconsin

 The GED tests in this state are administered by the Wisconsin Department of Public Instruction.
-Tests are offered at local test centers, the locations of which can be found at www.GED.com.
+Tests are offered at local test centers, the locations of which can be found on the GED website.
 These centers are usually hosted by community colleges, correctional facilities or local organizations.
 Staff at the testing centers can answer questions and provide information about the exam process.
 The GED tests include four separate subject areas:

 - Social studies